aescarias/markwise/README.md

 # markwise
+**NOTE**: Module currently unmaintained.
-A Python wrapper for Markdown that makes it easier to maintain and build Markdown files.
+A Python wrapper for Markdown that makes it easier to maintain and build Markdown and JSON files.